 Joan Grillo was employed more than 20 years as a victim advocate in two prosecutors’ offices.

-Dr. Gil Padula is system medical director for Summa Health Cancer Institute in Northeast Ohio.
+Gilbert D. A. Padula, MD is Professor and Associate Chairman of the Department of Radiation Oncology at the University Hospitals Seidman Cancer Center of Case Western Reserve University School of Medicine.
+Prior to that, he was system medical director for Summa Health Cancer Institute in Northeast Ohio.
 A Michigan native he keeps a residence in Grand Haven.
 Raised by a strong independent mother Dr. Padula works to end domestic violence for women and men and to diminish the use of false accusations of domestic violence as it pertains to divorce and custody battles.
 While in Michigan he was the Principal Investigator of the Cancer Research Consortium of West Michigan and Medical Director of Technology and Innovation at the Mercy Health Lacks Cancer Center.

 Linda Michelle Marquardt is a forty-eight-year-old mother of three sons.
 She is a college graduate with a bachelor’s degree in English from Pennsylvania State University.
 She’s a published author and a former prisoner where she spent 17-years with the Michigan Department of Corrections on a 15-year sentence regardless of exemplary behavior.
 Linda was incarcerated due to an abusive domestic violence relationship that ended in tragedy.
 Currently, she is living with family, appreciating the unconditional support of all her family and friends as she regains her independence.
 She looks forward to sharing her story to help other women… and to use her advocacy efforts for the ones left behind serving long prison sentences due to intimate partner violence.